Five things you didn’t know about BC Parks

-BC Parks is home to over 1,000 provincial parks and protected areas that range in diversity, from rugged coastlines and snow-caped mountains to dense rainforests and vast grasslands.
-Over 21 million visitors enjoy BC Parks each year, but there are many unique experiences, features and ecosystems that thrive in BC Parks that remain relatively unknown.
-Here are five things we bet you didn’t know about BC Parks.
+BC Parks is home to more than 1,000 provincial parks and protected areas that range in diversity, from rugged coastlines and snow-capped mountains to dense rainforests and vast grasslands.
+Over 21 million visitors enjoy BC Parks each year, but there are many unique experiences, features, and ecosystems that thrive in BC Parks that remain relatively unknown.
+Here are five things we bet you didn’t know.

 1. Purcell Wilderness Conservancy Provincial Park spans two time zones.

 Have you ever wanted to experience time travel?
 You can at Purcell Wilderness Conservancy Provincial Park.
 The park is divided across two time zones, Pacific Standard Time (PST) and Mountain Standard Time (MST), so you can hike by day in one time zone and camp by night in another.

 If you’re an experienced wilderness hiker, we recommend the western trailhead of the Earl Grey Pass Trail.
 The trail starts in the PST zone near the small community of Argenta at the north end of Kootenay Lake.
 It crosses the Purcell Mountains through the Purcell Wilderness Conservancy with an eastside trailhead near Invermere in the Columbia Valley, which is in the MST zone.
 View the trail map here.

 2.Strathcona Provincial Park was the first to use the trailrider wheelchair.